Chumbak/Retailstore-Attendance-Monitor/installation.md

 -**Cloudinary dependencies**

  - Cloudinary is our Image repository.
 Create your account in Cloudinary and extract the following `CLOUDINARY_UPLOAD_PRESET` `CLOUDINARY_CLOUDNAME` `CLOUDINARY_API_SECRET` `CLOUDINARY_API_KEY` and add it to the `.env` file

+-**Hosting using Firebase**

+- Change to this repo in the terminal and  execute `firebase init`.
+This will create the required function files

+- To deploy the website use `firebase deploy`

+- The url of the website and the dashboard must be aded to the `.env` file.
+These are obtained from firebase as instructed in the previous steps

+-All the dependencies to be filled in the `.env` file are listed within the `.env.tmpl`